tulyhazbar/HCI-A3/README.md

    - The game board

 I have laser cut the board ( see file board.ai ) and I have designed and 3D printed two handle that will be attached to each end of the board to make it easier for the user to hold ( see file handle.stl).
-I have also designed an encluser for the photon and the circuit that has the Flora 9DoF sensor.
-The board will slide in this enclsour ( see picture 1).
+I have also designed an enclosure for the photon and the circuit that has the Flora 9DoF sensor.
+The board will slide in this enclosure ( see picture 1).
 The code which runs on the photon is the My_Game.ino. it controls the LED Strip based on the input of the motion sensor.

 - the hanger

 The game will be hanged on a board in the the lab when not in use.
-I have laser cut a circle that has some holes on it so the the game board can be inseted in it.
-I have added a Proximity senosor and a buzzer to make this part interactive more interactive with the enviroment.
-Whenever soemone gets close to the hanged game the buzzer will play Super Mario theme Sonng to grab the attention of the person who passed by the game.
+I have laser cut a circle that has some holes on it so the the game board can be instead in it.
+I have added a Proximity sensor and a buzzer to make this part interactive more interactive with the environment.
+Whenever someone gets close to the hanged game the buzzer will play Super Mario theme Song to grab the attention of the person who passed by the game.
 I have used Arduino to control the circuit of the game holder.
-The reasom why I used a seperate controler is because i wabt these two parts to be complete seprated specacilly that while playing teh game the board will be  take a way from the holder.
+The reason why I used a separate controller is because I want these two parts to be complete separated specially that while playing the game the board will be take a way from the holder.
 The code that controls the holder circuit is the Case.Ino.

-In general for this project i have used the housing and sliding technquesd to join two objects.
+In general for this project i have used the housing and sliding techniques to join two objects.